jbruechert/freetz.org/wiki/help/howtos/development/developer_information/shell_coding_conventions.rst

 Commenting
 ----------

-|/!\\| As usual, comments are mainly intended for maintainers of the
+|Warning| As usual, comments are mainly intended for maintainers of the
 files, that means probably not you but someone else.
 Comments should describe why something is done the way it is done, or explain complicated statements that are not obvious.
 A summary for a whole block